tokuda-lab/tokuda-lab.github.io/_projects/openigtlink.md

 weight: 3
 ---

 A standardized communication protocol designed for real-time data exchange in image-guided therapy (IGT).

-It provides a framework for transmitting and synchronizing data between different devices and software components involved in surgical and interventional procedures.
+OpenIGTLink provides a framework for transmitting and synchronizing data between different devices and software components involved in surgical and interventional procedures.
 OpenIGTLink was developed by the National Center for Image-Guided Therapy (NCIGT) and is an open-source protocol that promotes interoperability among various IGT systems.
 It is widely used and supported by many software applications, medical devices, and research institutions.

 Key features and characteristics of the OpenIGTLink protocol include: